ibraveboy/todo-node/README.md

 # todo-node
-A simple node application to deploy on AWS EC2.
+A simple node application to learn the deployment on AWS EC2.